rakshadharanika/cover/README.md

       border: 2px solid goldenrod; /* Gold border around the image */
       box-shadow: 0 0 8px rgba(255, 215, 0, 0.8);
     }

-    /* Title for the author at the top */ .author-title {
+    .author-title {
       position: absolute;
       top: 20px;